Impact

 Risk and Exploitability

-The flaw’s high severity rating combined with the use‑after‑free nature suggests a serious exploitation risk, although the EPSS score is currently unavailable and the vulnerability is not listed in CISA’s KEV catalog.
+The flaw’s CVSS score of 8.1 combined with the use‑after‑free nature suggests a serious exploitation risk, and the EPSS score of 0.00195 indicates a very low but non‑zero exploitation probability.
+The vulnerability is not listed in CISA’s KEV catalog.
 Exploitation likely requires a trusted network segment or an attacker with sufficient privileges to generate malicious traffic toward the victim’s Chrome instance.

 OpenCVE Enrichment